Ellyssa-Sherman/data_science_bootcamp/README.md

 # data_science_bootcamp

 ## This is a repository created for the first assignment of the data science course BSGP 7030.
-Assignment is OSU Code / GitLab / GitHub
+Assignment is called OSU Code / GitLab / GitHub.
+In updating this file I have practiced using myBinder to update, commit, and push edits.

 ### Due: Mon Jun 28, 2021 11:59pm